Frequently Asked Questions

 1. Who or what is Panhellenic?

-Panhellenic Council is a national governing body consisting of one representative from each chapter, totaling 7 women.
+Panhellenic Association is a national governing body consisting of one representative from each chapter, totaling 7 women.
 Panhellenic is in charge of promoting scholarship and health, and for serving the Greek Life and overall campus community to their best ability through various programs.
-Additionally, the Panhellenic Council Executive Board members ensure that recruitment is as fair and enjoyable process.
+Additionally, the Panhellenic Executive Board members ensure that recruitment is as fair and enjoyable process.

 2. I heard that the girls in <insert sorority here> are all <insert stereotype here>.
 How should I take this?